Ahmedkhalil-Mama/KNIIME-Workflow-Binding-Poses-and-Energies-Calculation-of-Linear-Peptides/README.md

 - Excel sheets (.xlsx), which containt the different binding energies of the target molecules.

 Examples of the stated output files can be found under XX

+# Contacts
+If you have any question regarding this KNIME workflow, you can contact us:
+-  @ahmed-khalil.mama@kit.edu
+-  @matthias.franzreb@kit.edu